Transcripts and recordings

 For more information, see the frequently asked questions.

-QTranscripts is the new online platform for requesting, tracking and receiving audio or transcripts of court proceedings.
+QTranscripts is the online platform for requesting, tracking and receiving audio or transcripts of court proceedings.
 For more information download a copy of the QTranscripts flyer .

 When you visit QTranscripts for the first time, it will ask you to login with either your myGovID or QGov account where you will need to prove your ‘digital identity'.